Director: Charles Band

 No pressure there then!

-Because this is a blog whose primary purpose is to celebrate the wonderfully inept, I can only allow Trancers four stars, but as a piece of low-budget chicanery it is a minor masterpiece of subtle parody and sparse ingenuity.
-A movie that is too good to be considered bad, and too unoriginal to be considered anything more than B-movie schlock, it still ranks up there with the very best in its field, and Thomerson is a slick as they come.
+As a piece of low-budget chicanery Trancers is a minor masterpiece of subtle parody and sparse ingenuity.
+A movie that is too good to be considered bad, and too unoriginal to be considered anything more than B-movie schlock, it still ranks up there with the very best in its field, and as cult figure Jack Deth, Thomerson is a slick as they come.

 VHS Revival is a non-profit venture.
 Any donation, no matter how small, will help towards the site’s running costs and ultimately enable us to grow.
 Thank you.